AlexDM0/EVE-NodeJS/npm_module/evejs/README.md

 ####EveJS options:
  name | type | description
 :--------|:-----|:-----------
 transports|Array|Each object given to the transport array has to consist of a field called ```protocol```.
 This also needs to be present in the address as ```protocol://AgentName```.
 If a protocol is not defined in the address when sending a message, the message is automatically sent over the default transport.
-The default transport is p2p or the first transport defined: eveOptions.transports[0]. agents|Array|Each agent object given to the agents array has to contain the fields ```agentClass```, which is a path to where the agent's javascript module can be found and ```name```, the name of the agent as Eve will identify it.
+The default transport is local or the first transport defined: eveOptions.transports[0]. agents|Array|Each agent object given to the agents array has to contain the fields ```agentClass```, which is a path to where the agent's javascript module can be found and ```name```, the name of the agent as Eve will identify it.
 [agentModules]|Array|Optionally, agents can be extended with agentModules.
 Some modules, like ```publishSubscribe```, are provided by EveJS.
 Others can be created by the user.
 These modules extend the default built-in methods the agents can use.